sacontreras/dsc-mod-4-project-v2-1-online-ds-sp-000/README.md

     weighted avg       0.90      0.88      0.88       624

 Obviously, we would prefer to have fewer False Negatives than False Positives in this case, since the goal is to diagnose a potentially fatal medical condition.
-Thus, we conclude this is a superior model since it predicts only 2 False Negatives out of 390 occurrences and 71 False Positives out of 234 from the *Test* set.
+Thus, we conclude this is a superior model since it predicts only 2 False out of 234 True Negatives and 71 False out of 390 True Positives from the *Test* set.

 ### To conclude, visually display an example of how convolutions in the model select features from images